ipspace/netlab/docs/platforms.md

 * *containerlab* FRR containers run FRR release 7.5.0 -- the latest release that survives FRR daemon restart during the initial configuration process.
 * FRR project does not create usable Ubuntu packages.
 Use Cumulus Linux if you'd like to run FRR within a VM.
 * *Generic Linux device* is a Linux VM running Ubuntu 20.04 or an Alpine/Python container.
 To use any other Linux distribution, add **image** attribute with the name of Vagrant box or Docker container to the node data[^1]; the only requirements are working Python environment (to support Ansible playbooks used in **netlab initial** command) and the presence of **ip** command used in initial device configuration.
 See also [host routing](#host-routing).
+* *FortiOS* VM images by default have a 15 day evaluation license.
+The VM has [limited capabilities](https://docs.fortinet.com/document/fortigate-private-cloud/6.0.0/fortigate-vm-on-kvm/504166/fortigate-vm-virtual-appliance-evaluation-license) without a license file.
+It will work for 15 days from first boot, at which point you must install a license file or recreate the vagrant box completely from scratch.

 [^1]: You can also set the **defaults.devices.linux.image._provider_** attribute to change the Vagrant box for all Linux hosts in your lab.